kgb1001001/cloudadoptionpatterns/container-building/minimal-base-image.md

 The problem with using someone else's image is that you need to be able to trust it and the organization who built it.
 The image needs to have been built well, with no extraneous software that bloats the image and introduces new points for hackers to attack, and that doesn't include any malicious software.

 Your application won't run in a base image that only contains a few base OS libraries.
-Your application is written in a *modern application language* and requires that language runtime.
+Your application is written in a modern application development language and requires that language runtime.
 So either you will need to install that runtime into a base image that you choose, or better yet, choose a base image that includes the runtime that your application requires.

 Therefore,